E-Verify: Colorado

-Colorado's E-Verify law became effective on 7 August 2006, and was amended on 13 May 2008, (H.B.
+Colorado's E-Verify law became effective on August 7, 2006, and was amended on May 13, 2008, (H.B.
 06-1343, amended by H.B.
 07-1073 and S.B.
 08-193).
 The amendment created the "Department Program" and is offered as an alternative to E-Verify, meaning that E-Verify is not mandated in Colorado.
 Public contractors must participate in either E-Verify or the Department Program.
 The state's Department of Labor and Employment is tasked with investigating complaints and can conduct on-site inspections and random audits of state agencies.
 It has the authority to request and review citizenship documentation of persons performing work on public contracts.
 Under the "Department Program" public contractors must consent to random audits to assess compliance with the law.

 Florida

 On January 4, 2011, Governor Rick Scott signed an executive order requiring agencies under his direction to use E-Verify.
-It was superseded on 27 May 2011, with a similar E-Verify order that brought the policy more in line with standard E-Verify practices by requiring verification of new employees rather than both new and existing employees.
+It was superseded on May 27, 2011, with a similar E-Verify order that brought the policy more in line with standard E-Verify practices by requiring verification of new employees rather than both new and existing employees.
 Specifically, all agencies under the direction of the governor have been directed to verify the employment eligibility of all new employees through E-Verify.
 Agencies not under the direction of the governor are "encouraged" to follow the same guidelines.
 All agencies under the direction of the governor must expressly require contractors to use E-Verify for all new employees hired by the contractor during the contract term as a condition of all contracts for the provision of goods and services to the state in excess of nominal value.
 Additionally, subcontractors performing work pursuant to the contract must use E-Verify.
 Agencies not under the direction of the governor are encouraged to follow these guidelines as well.

 Florida was the second state to join the E-Verify RIDE program, which allows employers to view State ID and driver's license photos during the verification process.

 On June 30, 2020, Governor Ron DeSantis signed a bill requiring government employers and private companies that contract with the government to use E-Verify.

-Agricultural workers are exempt from E-Verify in Florida.
-This explains why no violations have been found in a state with 775,000 undocumented workers.
+On May 10, 2023, Ron DeSantis signed Senate Bill 1718 that required all employers, both public and private with 25 or more employees, to use E-Verify.
+The law goes into effect on July 1, 2023.